lxd98/Giraffe_View/README.md

 giraffe_run_demo
 ```

-The demo datasets including three E. coli datasets including a 4.2 MB reference, 79 MB R10.4.1 reads, and 121 MB R9.4.1 reads.
+The demo datasets included three E. coli datasets including a 4.2 MB reference, 79 MB R10.4.1 reads, and 121 MB R9.4.1 reads.
 For the methylation files, two files of zebrafish blood (23 MB)and kidney (19 KB) are included.
 This demo takes about 7 minutes and  20 seconds with a maximum memory of 391 MB.
 This running includes the one-command pattern and four individual functions testing.